 - Carry plenty of water

-- Most bridges intact, but are not trafficable so waterways may be impassable after rain.
+- Most bridges are intact, but are not trafficable at this stage, so waterways may be impassable after rain.

 Barrimoon Siding is about 6km from Kalpower.
 Currently there are temporary corflute rail trail signs placed at strategic positions from Monto to the high point over the ranges at Barimoon Siding.
 (Note it is a gravel road from Kalpowar down to Builyan)

 The first ten kilometres of the trail descends via sweeping curves through the six tunnels and many impressive cuttings, delivering panoramic views of the countryside.

 Once descended into the valley, the trail surface becomes less firm with some soft and sandy sections, gates to be opened and steep and loose gullies to be negotiated under existing rail bridges.
 The gullies are manageable when dry but will likely be impassable if water flows during or after rainfall events.
 All but one gates are straightforward to manage.

 Approaching Many Peaks there is a signed loop detour to get trail users around the disused railway bridge.
 The signage is a little vague.
 There is brand new toilet amenity block at the historic Many Peaks Railway Dam but that is not on the rail trail.
 You need to get on to the (very low traffic) bitumen road at Many Peaks and ride back less than a kilometre to the new park.
 It is well worth doing so as there is a new shelter shed, history information signage, toilet block and elevated lookout over the old weir.
 There is no drinking water available.

 The final section to Builyan Siding has more soft sections.